 The SMPG agreed on the existence of 3 categories of events.

-Mandatory events - Mandatory events are those defined as events where, the shareholder has no option or ability to take action or influence the timing of the event.
+Mandatory events - Mandatory events are those defined as events where, the shareholder has no ability to take action or influence the timing of the event.
 In short, the event will happen and there is no choice for the holders.

 E.g.: a stock split.